 There’s no doubt about it, being a new mum is hard, and we’ve all wanted to give up at some point.
 Using positive affirmation cards is the perfect way to counteract those negative thoughts and turn them into positive ones.
 Sometimes, our negative thoughts can overtake unless they’re stopped.

 Listen to a podcast or two

 There’s a podcast on almost every topic.
 If you’re a keen learner, you can learn so much while breastfeeding!
 If you’d like to learn how to start a blog, listen to a podcast.
 Need some inspiration for your upcoming bathroom renovation?
 Listen to a podcast!
 You’ll feel very productive.

 Your body has worked so hard, so give it a break; give it the massage it deserves.
 There are so many masseuses that will come to you; having a massage is the ultimate in self-care for new moms.

 Gardening is therapy in itself, not only is it great for keeping active, it is a great way to relax and get your mind off all of the other ‘mumlife’ stuff that’s taking up your time and breathing in the fresh air.

 If you’re not creative, now might be the time to find your creative streak.
-Whether you start painting by colours, upcycling furniture or sewing, these are all ways to focus on doing something you enjoy while giving your mind a break.
+Whether you start painting by colours, upcycling furniture, sewing or even starting a baby gift box business as I did, these are all ways to focus on doing something you enjoy while giving your mind a break.
 Not sure how to find your creative streak?
 Here are some tips on how to find your inner creative guru.

 Postpartum self-care is only one part of looking after yourself as a new mum, don’t be afraid to ask for help and remember, you can only do your best.